wrapperband/OpenTrafficSurvey/README.md

 1. At the traffic levels on the road, traffic was often bunched <  less than the re-trigger time for the system.
 2. Vehicles often passed in opposite directions at that point in the road (between parked cars on one side) only triggering one event.
-3. Dull weather may have reduced the count on some days
+3. Dull weather may have reduced the triggered count on some days

 **Estimating the level of pollution from the Traffic Flows recorded**